175th Wing: Tactical Air Command

 On 13 May 1968 the 175th Tactical Fighter Group was federalized and ordered to active service.
-It was transferred to Cannon Air Force Base, New Mexico along with the NY ANG 139th Tactical Fighter Squadron and 174th Tactical Fighter Squadron as well as the 104th TFS.
-At Cannon AFB, the Group's mission was to act as a filler unit for the 27th Tactical Fighter Wing which were deployed to the Vietnam War.
+It was transferred to Cannon Air Force Base, New Mexico along with the NY ANG 139th Tactical Fighter Squadron and 174th Tactical Fighter Squadron.

+At Cannon AFB, the 175th was assigned to the 140th Tactical Fighter Wing, but the group's headquarters and maintenance squadron were reduced to zero manning and their personnel assigned elsewhere within the wing, including the wing headquarters, 4429th Combat Crew Training Squadron, and 4429th Field Maintenance Squadron.
+Only the 104th Tactical Fighter Squadron continued to operate as a unit per se.
 At Cannon, the squadron trained active Air Force pilots in forward air controller duties.
 The unit did not deploy overseas.
-The units were returned to New York and Maryland state control on 20 December 1968 when the TAC 4429th Combat Crew Training Squadron was activated with regular active-duty Air Force personnel.
+While at Cannon, the 104th was assigned the CT tail code.
+The 175th returned to Maryland state control on 20 December 1968 after the training mission was cancelled by the Air Force.

 In 1970 the 175th TFG was realigned from a Tactical Fighter mission when the F-86H Sabres were transferred after being with the 104th TFS for thirteen years.
 The 175th was one of the last ANG units to fly the F-86.
 The Sabres, however, were not retired, but instead transferred to the United States Navy which used them both as target drones and as MiG simulators for TOP GUN aggressor training.
 The F-86H had a similar size, shape, and performance as the MiG-17 fighter then being encountered over North Vietnam, and many a Navy F-4 pilot was "killed" by a F-86H Sabre during these mock battles.

 In return, the 175th TFG received Cessna A-37 Dragonfly counter-insurgency aircraft.
 In the Vietnam War, the A-37 was a very effective ground support aircraft that was simple to operate, maintain and fly.
 The mission of the 175th was to train in the aircraft to support Air Force and Army special forces personnel and units.
 In 1974, after the end of American participation in Vietnam, the unit began supporting the Military Assistance Program (MAP) by supplying training to Latin American Air Forces.
 In addition, in the OA-37 configuration, the aircraft was used as a Forward Air Control (FAC) aircraft, that replaced the aging O-2 Skymaster.
 In the OA-37 configuration, the aircraft was equipped with small rocket pods, usually with smoke or white phosphorus warheads used for target marking.

 In 1979, the 175th was the first Air National Guard unit to receive the A-10 Thunderbolt II ground support aircraft.
 The 175th received brand new A-10A Thunderbolt II attack aircraft from the factory in Hagerstown, Maryland.